jtwebman/ExampleKeyStore/README.md

 brew install elixir
 ```

+If you are not on Mac OS refer to here: https://elixir-lang.org/install.html

 Once elixir is install and you have cloned the project locally and are in the root folder for the project run the following command to make the commandline tool

 ```bash
 mix escript.build
 ```

 This will create command in the root called `example_key_store`.
-To run this on Mac OS you can just run:
+To run this on Mac OS or Linux you can just run:

 ```bash
 ./example_key_store